Tony118g/captured/README.md

 #### Typography
 * The text fonts used in the site are "PT Sans" and "Lato" with "sans-serif" as a secondary font.
-    * These were chosen due to the fact that they are well defined and easy to read.
+    * These were chosen due to the fact that they are well-defined and easy to read.
 This helps the user to easily read through content whilst maintaining a stylish presentation.

 #### Colour Palette
 ![Colour pallete](documentation/readme-images/color-palette.png)